Shakileash5/E-Commerce-react/README.md

 * Database : Firebase 🔥

 # Prerequisites
-Make sure you have knowledge about react-native,yarn and expo-cli.
-Follow the [official documentation](https://reactnative.dev/docs/environment-setup).
+Make sure you have knowledge about react and yarn.
+Follow the [official documentation](https://reactjs.org/docs/getting-started.html).

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 * npm

   ```sh